freifunk-berlin/puppet/README.md

 vagrant up monitor
 ```

-To stop a maschine use the `halt` command, e.g.:
+To stop a machine use the `halt` command, e.g.:

 ```
 vagrant halt monitor